TadiT7/treble_experimentations_wiki/Huawei-Mediapad-M5-Pro-(CMR-AL19).md

 * Profit

 TWRP support on this device isn´t given, so you´ve to patch recovery_ramdis.img by yourself, if you like to use Magisk, which isn´t a go on, because there´s no Custom Channel for phh Magisk files, or I was to blind at all.
 I opened an Issue [Magisk Custom Channel Issue #1480](https://github.com/phhusson/treble_experimentations/issues/1480)

+I tested also some different GSI Images, including RR, Havoc-OS and some others, because I got lost with Magisk.
+Some of the images are to big and can´t be flashed (didn´t find a solution yet).

 ## Hardware support